BunnySoCrazy/SECAD-Net/README.md

 We used the ABC dataset processed by [CAPRI-Net](https://github.com/FENGGENYU/CAPRI-Net), please download it from the link [abc_all.zip](https://drive.google.com/file/d/1DqyZw8zpCiEJMSYp6J6IocMB_IYMwYL1/view) they provided.

-## Training & Finetuning & Testing
+## Training & Fine-tuning & Testing

 We provide you with basic experiment scripts: